Winter Palace: Last period under the Monarchy (1905–1917)

 Subsequently, little changed politically in Russia during this period, and the Winter Palace remained in darkness.
-In 1913 the Romanov dynasty celebrated its tercentenary, but the crowds that flocked to see the processions were thin, the Empress appeared unhappy and the heir sick.
-The Tsar and Empress declined to hold a celebratory ball at the Winter Palace, instead holding two small receptions, both of which the Empress failed to attend.
+In 1913, the Romanov dynasty celebrated its tercentenary, marked by various ceremonies around the country.
 In 1914, Russia was forced to go to war as a result of the Triple Entente Alliance.
 The Tsar and Empress briefly returned to the Winter Palace to stand on their balcony to accept salutes and homage from the departing troops.
-Ironically, unlike the monarchs of Europe who stood on balconies adorned with velvet, the Tsar and Empress stood, with their family further back in the balconade room, in one corner of an unadorned balcony.
 As the departing troops saluted their monarch in front of the palace, plans were being drawn up to store the palace's contents and convert the state rooms into a hospital to receive returning troops.

 In the initial stages of the war, Russia endured heavy losses at the Masurian Lakes and Tannenberg and it was to the Winter Palace that many of the wounded returned.
 Rechristened the Tsarevich Alexey Nikolayevich Hospital, from October 1915, the palace was a fully equipped hospital, its staterooms transformed into hospital wards.
 The Fieldmarshals' Hall became a dressing station, the Armorial Hall an operating theatre.
 The small throne room became a doctor's mess room, while more lowly staff were accommodated in the Nicholas Hall and the Anteroom.
 Nurses were housed in the more intimate apartments once reserved for members of the extended Romanov family.
 The 1812 Gallery became a store room, the vestibule of the Jordan staircase the hospital's canteen, and its landings offices.